ueberdosis/tiptap/docs/collaboration/install.md

         The paragraph extension is not really required, but you need at least one node.
 Sure, that node can be something different.
       </p>
     `,
   })

-  // Connect to your Collaboration server
-  useEffect(() => {
-    const provider = new TiptapCollabProvider({
-      name: "document.name", // Unique document identifier for syncing.
-This is your document name.
-      appId: '7j9y6m10', // Your Cloud Dashboard AppID or `baseURL` for on-premises
-      token: 'notoken', // Your JWT token
-      document: doc,
-    })
-  })

   return (